 Victar was a really good experience, it got me really engaged and interested in careers.
 My favourite part was when it chose my spirit animal based on how I answered my personality questions, then how it showed me what career my spirit animal would be good at.- Molly, 13.
 Friary School Lichfield.

-VICTAR has been developed in parallel to Launchpad (launchyourcareer.com), our pioneering online careers platform that brings refreshing and unprecedented innovation to the careers education sector.
+VICTAR has been developed in parallel to Launchyourcareer.com, our pioneering online career and recruiting platform that brings refreshing and unprecedented innovation to the careers education sector.

 “DevClever is at the forefront of the digital education movement, and we are proud to offer our students their full suite digital products.
 Their communication and engagement solutions have positioned our institute as leaders in innovation, and the benefits to our students surpass our every expectation...”